Dynamo Blues F.C.

 Dynamo Blues F.C. is an Irish association football club based in Tuam, County Galway.
-They were founded in 1978.
 The club have 3 Adult teams competing in the Galway & District League, including a Ladies side which started in 2021.
 The Ladies team reached the Galway FA Championship Cup Final in only their first season in 2022.

-They remain the only club from Tuam and the surrounding areas to have won the Galway & District League Premier Division.
+Founded in 1978, they remain the only club from Tuam and the surrounding areas to have won the Galway & District League Premier Division.